 A case of Nürburgring development turning out a car that works brilliantly on the road.
 Stay clear of the racier suspension settings and you get a stiff structure with surprising pliancy to the ride, meaty and accurate steering and good balance

-There are hot hatchbacks with more grip, some with more adjustability, and others that will out-sprint the i30 N point to point, but in the current market it’s difficult to think of many that are quite as entertaining or fluid to punt down a twisty country road.
-With such a broad spread of talents, it’s also difficult to think of any aspect that could be significantly improved.
+There are hot hatchbacks with more grip, some with more adjustability, and others that will outsprint the i30 N point to point, but in the current market it’s difficult to think of many that are quite as entertaining or as fluid as Hyundai’s first stab at such a car or one that performs so well across all areas.

 The i30 N’s steering is the first statement of intent.
 It’s weighty even in its lightest setting, not unlike that of a BMW Motorsport product.
-Delve into the menus and it’s possible to make it even heavier, but whichever setting you choose, it’s always responsive, with the slightest movement off the straight ahead resulting in a positive and proportional reaction at the front axle.
+Delve into the menus and it’s possible to adjust the weighting and on the road Sport mode feels about right; whichever setting you choose, it’s always responsive, with the slightest movement off the straight ahead resulting in a positive and proportional reaction at the front axle.

 There’s grip to back it up, too, and feedback that feels natural rather than artificial, which allows you to push deeper into the N’s talents.
 It’s not a chassis likely to catch you out, either, unless you take liberties, while the rear end will rotate with a sharp lift of the throttle and it matches grip with poise and a sense of fun that’s missing from some rivals.
 There’s a hint of old-school Renault Sport in there.